dharanimekala005-ops/travel0-auth0-demo/README.md

 2. Navigate to the root directory in terminal if not already there
 3. Install dependencies if needed using ```npm install```
 4. We'll need to create a local .env file to run the app.
 Use the steps below to do this:
-    - Create new .env file in root directory
+    - Create new .env file in root directions
     - Add these lines to .env: ```VITE_AUTH0_DOMAIN=<TENANT_DOMAIN>``` and ```VITE_AUTH0_CLIENT_ID=<CLIENT_ID>```
 5. Run the app using ```npm run dev```
 6. Open up a browser and navigate to ```http://localhost:5173```